kubevirt/project-infra/docs/debugging-resources/flakefinder.md

 In a nutshell the daily report of day x covers all merged PRs from the start of the day before until the runtime of the report.
 (Runtime of the reports can be found [here](https://prow.ci.kubevirt.io/?job=*flakefinder*).)

 Each report contains rows for all tests where at least one test failed on any lane for all PRs that were merged at or after the report date.
-Rows are sorted according to severity of test failures (i.e the more test fails, the more the test appears at the top of the report
+Rows are sorted according to severity of test failures (i.e the more test fails, the more the test appears at the top of the report).

 | Column No | Content |
 |-----------| -------     |